Family: woody, oriental

 Bottle.
 The bottle for the L'Art & la Matière line is an oblong slender block of glass, decorated on one end with a golden metal strip with the perfume's name imprinted on it, as if it were the spine of an old leather-bound book.

 We love: the Christmas feel of it

-When you wish you had a library complete with chesterfield, cigars and old books
+When you wish you had a library complete with chesterfield, cognac, and cigars

 Some images courtesy of guerlain.com